luk00casati/plates/README.md

 `make install` probably use sudo

-# tools:

-`cpiattitc` the transpiler for the language compile to C need a source file and name for the output file if not provided the output name will be out.c example `cpiattict main.cpiatti main.c` if you need to compile the C code, set the `-lcpiatti` flag

-there is a script named ccpiatti in the repo that will help you

 # all the key words:

 `DEBUG` will activate debug information

-`NOOUT` will deativate the stdout

 `POP` will remove the last item of the stack

 `PUSH` will add one item to the stack need a value

-`GETC` will ask for an input of a character and will put in the stack

-`GETS` need a string and will put the character of the string in the stack

-`GETI` will ask for an input of a digit and will put in the stack

-`STPOP` will remove the last item of the stack and store the value in STORE

 `ROT` will rotate the stack

 `PUT` will remove the last item of the stack and print the value

-`APUT` will remove the last item of the stack and print the ascii value
+`PUTC` will remove the last item of the stack and print the ascii value

+`PUTNL` will remove the last item of the stack and print new line

 `COPY` will copy the value of the last item of the stack and to the stack